 Dr. Brunkhorst, the head of the Techniker Krankenkasse Schleswig-Holstein, was also present and praised the initiative of the Kiel Pain Clinic.

-Afterwards, Prof. Evers presented procedures such as ONI and ONS (infiltration and stimulation of the occipital nerve).
+Following this, Prof. Evers presented procedures such as ONI and ONS (infiltration and stimulation of the occipital nerve).

 Warm greetings from Munich,